With margin investing disabled, why do I have an account deficit?

 Margin investing involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their specific investment objectives, experience, risk tolerance, and financial situation.

-Regardless of the underlying value of the securities you purchased, you must repay your margin debt.
-Robinhood Financial can change its maintenance margin requirements at any time without prior notice.
-If the equity in your account falls below the minimum maintenance requirements (varies according to the security), you’ll have to deposit additional cash or acceptable collateral.
+Robinhood Financial can change its maintenance requirements at any time without prior notice.
+If the equity in your account decreases to less than the total maintenance requirement, you’ll have to deposit additional cash or acceptable collateral.
 If you fail to meet your minimums, Robinhood Financial may be forced to sell some or all of your securities, with or without your prior approval.

-Robinhood Financial charges a standard margin interest rate of 12% and a margin interest rate of 8% for customers who subscribe to Gold.
-The margin interest rate is calculated by adding 6.5% (for non-Gold customers) or 2.5% (for Gold customers) to the upper bound of the Target Federal Funds Rate, which is set by the Federal Reserve and is subject to change without notice.
+Robinhood Financial charges a margin interest rate that varies depending on your settled margin balance and the upper bound of the Target Federal Funds Rate, which is set by the Federal Reserve and is subject to change without notice.
 The formulas used to calculate the margin interest rate are subject to change at Robinhood Financial’s discretion.
-The margin rates shown are as of July 27, 2023 and might change at any time without notice and at Robinhood Financial’s discretion.

 For more information, review FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
 These disclosures contain important information on Robinhood Financial’s products and services, conflicts of interests, lending policies, interest charges, and the risks associated with margin investing enabled accounts.